 We can’t predict the future but we can control the present, so we’ve got your back, here’s our top tips to getting a taste of Thailand into your own home, wherever you currently are in the world.

-Hopefully, you were at least a little bit adventurous when you visited Thailand and didn’t stick to western food or only ate fried rice…..if so you will most likely of had a few of Thailand’s famous dishes:
+Hopefully, you were at least a little bit adventurous when you visited Thailand and didn’t stick to western food…..if so you will most likely of had a few of Thailand’s famous dishes:

 - Pad Thai

 What better way to cure some travel blues than cooking up a storm in the kitchen and having your home smelling like a Thai restaurant?!
 These dishes are super easy to make, most of the ingredients can be found in the supermarket or your local Asian food shops.

 Check out this video for some inspiration

 If you weren’t that adventurous in Thailand, we’ve got a simple idea for you.
 Homemade 7-Eleven toasties…bread, cheese and ham.
 For a real authentic experience remember to only toast it for about 10 seconds so that it’s basically just warm bread with cheese and ham.

 What better way to prepare for your next trip to Thailand than by learning the language?!
 We all learn the standard hello and thank you in Thai, but how many actually go on to learn more of what is such an interesting language to learn.

 Being in lockdown means that there’s never been a better time to learn a new language.